 Chart 8 shows coefficients of dispersion for residential and nonresidential properties by county.
 The IAAO Standard on Ratio Studies suggests that residential properties have a coefficient of dispersion in the range of 5-15 percent.
-Twenty counties have CODs for residential properties between 5-15 percent and sixteen counties are above 15 percent.
+Nineteen counties have CODs for residential properties between 5-15 percent and Eighteen counties are above 15 percent.
 The IAAO suggested coefficient of dispersion for nonresidential property is between 5-20 percent.
-Sixteen counties have nonresidential CODs between 5-20 percent and twenty counties are above 20 percent.
+Seventeen counties have nonresidential CODs between 5-20 percent and twenty counties are above 20 percent.

 Since this study is based on a sample, it is possible that some of the counties with CODs close to the IAAO standards may, with some probability, satisfy the IAAO standard.
 The coefficient of dispersion does not lend itself to straightforward statistical tests.
-However, a confidence interval for the COD can be constructed by using a repeat sampling or "bootstrap" methodology.2 Under this methodology repeated samples are drawn from the original data and CODs are calculated for each sample.
+However, a confidence interval for the COD can be constructed by using a repeat sampling or "bootstrap" methodology.
+Under this methodology repeated samples are drawn from the original data and CODs are calculated for each sample.
 These calculated CODs are distributed from the lowest to the highest.
 The confidence interval is then constructed so that the lower limit of the interval is the value at which only 5 percent of the calculated CODs in the distribution are smaller.
-The hypothesis that the IAAO standard is met cannot be rejected if the confidence interval contains the 5-15 percent COD standard for nonresidential property or 5-20 percent COD standard for nonresidential property.
+The hypothesis that the IAAO standard is met cannot be rejected if the confidence interval contains the 5-15 percent COD standard for residential property or 5-20 percent COD standard for nonresidential property.

-After conducting the repeat sampling procedure it appears that eight counties (Chelan, Clallam, Cowlitz, Klickitat, Lewis, Mason, San Juan and Whitman) with nominal residential CODs above 15 percent are close enough to satisfy the IAAO standard for COD on residential property.
-Ten counties with nominal nonresidential CODs above 20 percent (Chelan, Clark, Ferry, Grant, Kittitas, Klickitat, Lewis, Mason, Okanogan and Whatcom) are close enough to satisfy the IAAO standard for COD for nonresidential property.
-In conclusion, 24 counties met the standard for residential property, and 24 counties met the standard for nonresidential property.
+After conducting the repeat sampling procedure it appears that five counties (Asotin, Chelan, Mason, Skamania, and Yakima) with nominal residential CODs above 15 percent are close enough to satisfy the IAAO standard for COD on residential property.
+Eight counties with nominal nonresidential CODs above 20 percent (Asotin, Franklin, Lincoln, Mason, Skamania, Snohomish, Whatcom, and Yakima) are close enough to satisfy the IAAO standard for COD for nonresidential property.
+In conclusion, 21 counties met the standard for residential property, and 25 counties met the standard for nonresidential property.

-^{2.} See Efron B., and Tibshirani R. (1993), An Introduction to the Bootstrap, Chapman and Hall.
+2. See Efron B., and Tibshirani R. (1993), An Introduction to the Bootstrap, Chapman and Hall.